Introducing a new puppy or kitten to your existing pets

 In all of the instances above, it is important to pay attention to how things are going and only allow things to progress at a rate that is comfortable to both animals.
 Be sure to supervise every interaction between your pets, and never leave them unattended until you are absolutely certain that they will both be safe.
 Even then, it is sensible to provide escape routes and safe places for each animal, should they want to spend some time alone!
 This could include cat flaps, and beds in high areas for cats; and designated beds or crates for dogs.

 We hope this advice proves helpful if you are considering introducing a new puppy or kitten to your existing pets.
-Remember to take things slowly and tailor the process to the specific requirements of your pets’, bearing in mind their unique experiences and personalities.
+Remember to take things slowly, be patient and tailor the process to the specific requirements of your pets, bearing in mind their unique experiences and personalities.
 Although this can seem a little daunting, if handled correctly it can result in loyal friendships and a harmonious household, which can make you and your pets lives much happier!

 Getting ready for the arrival of a new family kitten or puppy?
 View our guide on preparing for your new puppy or kitten!